fuxoft/fftempl/README.md

 HELLO WORLD!
 ```

-TODO No longer valid.
-Explain LUASCRIPT and hooks...
-(Parameters beginning with the underscore (_TEMPLATE, _EXTRATAGS, _CODE etc...) are hardcoded and have special meaning for FFTempl.
-Other parameters can have any names you desire.
-It's true that "TITLE" and "BODY" can remind you of similarly named HTML tags but they could be called for example "XYZZY" and "FROTZ" - it's entirely up to you how you name your parameters (except the predefined names beginning with underscores)!)

-Some parameters can appear more than once in the source file.
-These are called "multiparameters" and will be explained later.

 As a next step, FFTempl loads the relevant template file.
-The template file is usually "fftempl/default.tpl" but this can be overriden by including parameter called _TEMPLATE in the source file.
+The template file is usually "fftempl/default.tpl" but this can be overriden.

 The template files look almost like a HTML page.
 What FFTempl does now is that it takes the template and replaces all occurences of string "((paramname))" with the contents of parameter called paramname (from the original ".htm" source file).
 If the template file contains parameter which does not exist in the source file, it's silently discarded from the result.

 We now have something that resembles HTML page (let's call it "intermediate page") but we are not done yet.

 Now we load the relevant tag file from the disk.
-As was the case with the template file, tag file can be defined by parameter named _TAGS but if it's not present, "default.tag" file is used.
+As was the case with the template file, tag file can be defined by parameter named _TAGS but if it's not present, "fftempl/default.tag" file is used but this can be overridden.

 The tag file consists of lines which have the following format: